Dvitash/Roblox-Explorer/README.md

 ## Extension Settings

-* `verde.sourcemapPaths`: Array of paths to sourcemap files (relative to workspace root)
+* `verde.sourcemapPath`: Paths to the sourcemap file (relative to workspace root)
-* `verde.port`: WebSocket server port (default: 9000)
-* `verde.host`: WebSocket server host (default: localhost)
-* `verde.autoStart`: Whether to start the server automatically (default: true)

 ## Usage

 ### Opening Scripts
-1. Double-click on any Script, LocalScript, or ModuleScript in the explorer
+1. Click on any Script, LocalScript, or ModuleScript in the explorer
-2. The extension will look up the file path in your sourcemap
+2. The extension will look up the file path in your sourcemap (if it exists)
 3. The corresponding file will open in VS Code

 ### Instance Operations